-18 SENATOR CARDIN.
+Senator CARDIN.
 Thank you.
+Thank you, Mr. Chairman.

-20 THE CHAIRMAN.
+The CHAIRMAN.
 Senator Johnson.

-21 SENATOR JOHNSON.
+Senator JOHNSON.
 Thank you, Mr. Chairman.

 I have not had the years of experience with this issue as the chairman has, but the chairman was talking about moving the goalposts and I do have a lot of experience with negotiation.
 Certainly, when I sit down to negotiate I want to know and have a very clear understanding of what my goal is.
 I would also like to understand what the goal of the party is that I am negotiating with.
-So my understanding is the goal of the world community, including the United States, as this all began was pretty well expressed in United Nations resolutions,

-3 correct?
+So my understanding is the goal of the world community, including the United States, as this all began was pretty well expressed in United Nations resolutions, correct?
 Ms. Sherman, can you state what that was?

-Ms. SHERMAN: Yes, indeed, Senator.
-There have been more than one UN Security Council resolution regarding Iran's nuclear program, but it is to ensure that Iran cannot obtain a nuclear weapon and that its program is exclusively peaceful.
+Ms. Sherman.
+Yes, indeed, Senator.
+There have been more than one U.N.
+Security Council resolution regarding Iran's nuclear program, but it is to ensure that Iran cannot obtain a nuclear weapon and that its program is exclusively peaceful.

-SENATOR JOHNSON.
-Now, did not all those resolutions also - was not the goal there to end the enrichment program, to bar Iran from enriching uranium?
+Senator JOHNSON.
+Was not the goal of the resolutions to end the enrichment program, to bar Iran from enriching uranium?

-Ms. SHERMAN: Actually, what the language in the Security Council resolution is is that Iran should suspend enrichment, and in fact does not stop enrichment, bar enrichment, but urges that Iran suspend enrichment until there is assurance on behalf of the international community that its program is entirely peaceful; and in fact, even anticipates that they could resume if in fact they did provide that assurance.
+Ms. Sherman.
+Actually, what the language in the Security Council resolution is is that Iran should suspend enrichment, and in fact does not stop enrichment, bar enrichment, but urges that Iran suspend enrichment until there is assurance on behalf of the international community that its program is entirely peaceful; and in fact, even anticipates that they could resume if, in fact, they did provide that assurance.

-14 That said, Senator, the administration position has been that the preference is 15 that Iran not have an enrichment program, and that remains the case.
-In every 16 negotiation I remind Iran that that is the case.
-They can get anything they need on the 17 open market.
+That said, Senator, the administration position has been that the preference is that Iran not have an enrichment program, and that remains the case.
+In every negotiation I remind Iran that that is the case.
+They can get anything they need on the open market.
 They do not need an indigenous program.
-Nonetheless, at the end of this 18 comprehensive agreement there is the potential for a very limited enrichment program 19 for practical specific needs, under very intrusive mechanisms of monitoring and 20 verification.
+Nonetheless, at the end of this comprehensive agreement there is the potential for a very limited enrichment program for practical specific needs, under very intrusive mechanisms of monitoring and verification.

-SENATOR JOHNSON.
-But as you said, there is no reason whatsoever, if all your goal is is having a peaceful, a non-weaponized, there is no reason to have enrichment, correct?
+Senator JOHNSON.
+But as you said, there is no reason whatsoever to have enrichment, if your goal is only to have a peaceful, non-weaponized program, correct?
 There is none whatsoever.
 You can easily obtain these materials on the open market.
-You do not need to enrich to have a peaceful nuclear program.
+You do not need to enrich to have a peaceful nuclear program to enrich to have a peaceful nuclear program.

-Ms. SHERMAN: That is correct, and that is true of virtually every country in the world, and yet there are several countries that do have indigenous enrichment programs, some of our closest allies in fact.
+Ms. Sherman.
+That is correct, and that is true of virtually every country in the world, and yet there are several countries that do have indigenous enrichment programs, some of our closest allies in fact.

-SENATOR JOHNSON.
+Senator JOHNSON.
 Mr. Cohen, you made a pretty good case that, yes, we have relaxed sanctions, but the economy of Iran is still suffering quite severely.
-Again, I want to get back to motivation then of Iran.
+Again, I want to get back to the motivation then of Iran.
 They have suffered horribly in terms of economics and yet they will continue to enrich.

-8 Would this not be very easy for them to just solve this problem by stop9 enriching?
+Would this not be very easy for them to just solve this problem by stopping enrichment?

-10 MR. COHEN: I think that is -
+Mr. COHEN.
+I think that is-

-SENATOR JOHNSON.
-The answer is yes.
+Senator JOHNSON.
+The answer is "yes."
 I am trying to get to a point here.
 I am trying to find out what is motivating Iran.
 We can sit here and talk about a peaceful nuclear program.
 That is not their aim, correct?
 Let us get it on the table.
 Let us show a little clarity here in terms of what Iran's objective is here.